Interview Scorecard Builder

 A consistent rubric for every candidate

 Hiring decisions improve dramatically when every interviewer scores the same competencies against the same anchors.
-This builder turns a role and a list of competencies into a structured scorecard, with behavioral anchors for each point on a 1-5 scale, note space, and an overall recommendation line.
+Without a scorecard, interviewers leave the room with general impressions that are hard to compare and easy to bias toward whoever spoke most confidently.
+This builder turns a role and a list of competencies into a structured scorecard with behavioral anchors for each point on a 1-5 scale, notes space, and an overall recommendation line.

 How it works

-For each competency you enter, the tool generates a five-level rubric with a short behavioral anchor describing what a 1, 3, and 5 look like, so a rating means the same thing across interviewers.
-The scorecard includes a notes field per competency and a final block for an overall score and a clear hire / no-hire / strong-hire recommendation.
-Ratings are deliberately not auto-averaged into a verdict — a low score on a critical competency should be able to veto an otherwise high average.
+For each competency you enter, the tool generates a five-level rubric.
+Behavioral anchors at levels 1, 3, and 5 define what each rating means in observable terms — so a “3 on problem-solving” means the same thing whether Alex or Jordan is filling in the scorecard.
+The scorecard includes a notes field per competency (critical for capturing evidence) and a final block for an overall rating and a deliberate hire / no-hire / strong-hire recommendation.

-• Treat a 3 as a genuine pass, not a polite minimum — reserve 4 and 5 for clear evidence.
+• Treat a 3 as a genuine pass, not a polite minimum.
+Reserve 4 and 5 for clear, specific evidence.
+Grade inflation in scorecards is the main reason they stop being useful.

-• Flag any critical competency where a low score is disqualifying regardless of the overall average.
+• Flag any competency at the top of the scorecard where a score below 3 is disqualifying regardless of the overall average, so the panel knows before discussion starts.